ZcashFoundation/frost/performance.md

 settings, such as a 667-of-1000 signers.
 (This is motivated by a mechanism proposed by Christopher Goes for [bridging Zcash with other ecosystems using FROST](https://forum.zcashcommunity.com/t/proposed-architecture-for-a-zcash-namada-ibc-ecosystem-ethereum-ecosystem-non-custodial-bridge-using-frost-multisignatures/42749).)
-We set out to benchmark our Rust implementation, and I was a bit surprised about one particular step, “Aggregate”.
+We set out to benchmark our Rust implementation, and were a bit surprised about one particular step: “Aggregate”.

 The FROST scheme can be split into steps.
 The first one is Key Generation, which only needs to be done once, while the rest are carried out each time the group